All About Arch Wires - Biermann Orthodontics

 What’s the Best Orthodontic Arch Wire To Use?

-So which arch wires will your orthodontist use?
-It is difficult to say because all patients are different and all orthodontists have their own technique for adjusting braces.
+So, which arch wires will your orthodontist use?
+It is difficult to say because all patients are different, and all orthodontists have their own techniques for adjusting braces.
+Depending on how much your teeth need to be moved, each stage may require a different wire or orthodontic accessory.

-Some orthodontists only use Ni-Ti wires while other orthodontists only use stainless steel wires.
-However, most orthodontists typically start with small Ni-Ti wires to align crooked teeth in the beginning and then progress to larger stainless steel or beta-titanium wires when more control of teeth is necessary.
+Some orthodontists only use Ni-Ti wires, while others only use stainless steel wires.
+However, most orthodontists typically start with small Ni-Ti wires to align crooked teeth initially and then progress to larger stainless steel or beta-titanium wires when more control of teeth is necessary.

 Many patients think that their wires need to be changed at every visit.
 This is usually not true.
 With the wide assortment of wires these days, your orthodontist may only need to use three to five sets of wires during treatment.
 More wires may be needed for complicated cases.